base-org/web/apps/base-docs/base-camp/docs/structs/structs-sbs.md

 Let's pause for a moment and do some technical design around how to save our favorites.

-The product team have confirmed for us that we can safely expect that no users have a favorite number greater than 65,536, and of course, everyone is born on a day of the month between 1-31.
+The product team has confirmed for us that we can safely expect that no users have a favorite number greater than 65,536, and of course, everyone is born on a day of the month between 1-31.

 Variable [packing] also works inside structs, so we could potentially save on storage by using smaller `uint`s for those variables.
 However, people don't change their favorite number very often, and the day of the month that they were born on never changes.